ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 ##Requirements
 This role structure requires Keystone API v3 to run.
-Using API v2.0 will result in a loss of privileges for the cloud_admin and project_admin, in addition to erratic permissions behavior for \_member\_ users.
+Using API v2.0 will result in a loss of privileges for the `cloud_admin` and `project_admin` roles, in addition to erratic permissions behavior for `\_member\_ users`.

-Making API calls through the Horizon dashboard do not require any special action, but performing command line calls necessitates changes to the RC file.
+Making API calls through the Horizon dashboard does not require any special action, but performing command line calls necessitates changes to the RC file.
 Currently, the dashboard-generated RC files enables Keystone v2.0.
 Switching to v3 requires changes to the standard RC file.
 The `OS_AUTH_URL` must be changed from `v2.0` to `v3`, and the `OS_IDENTITY_API_VERSION` must be created and set to `3`.
 A sample RC file is shown below.

 {% highlight bash %}